butlerkyle/cp1/codebook.md

 Feature Selection
 =================

 The features in the new summary data set are simply the mean for each variable included in the data set by subject and activity (e.g. subject 1, walking).
-For more details, see the original feature information below.

 For details on transformations taken to achieve this new data set, see the ReadMe file or R file comments, which are pretty detailed!

+The original features data is below
 ==================

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.